RussellMiddleton33/rovemaps-camera-controls/PITCH_DEBUG.md

 - Lines 284-290: Pitch application
 - Lines 292-294: Anchor calculation (moved after pitch)

+## Fix Implemented: Switch to TouchEvent API (Option A)

+We migrated multi-touch handling from PointerEvent to TouchEvent to match MapLibre’s event model and guarantee synchronous multi-touch state on iOS.

+### What Changed
+- Replaced `pointerdown/move/up/cancel` with `touchstart/move/end/cancel` in `src/handlers/touchMultiHandler.ts`.
+- On `touchmove`, refresh the entire touches map from `e.touches` each frame for synchronous updates, mirroring MapLibre.
+- Maintain stable pairing of the two active touches using `touch.identifier`:
+  - Initial pairing chosen by sorted identifier.
+  - Subsequent frames map by previous identifiers; fall back to sorted order on changes.
+- Single-finger pan now reads from `e.touches[0]` rather than per-pointer updates.
+- Kept MapLibre-like gesture semantics:
+  - Two-finger pitch detection (both vertical, same direction, moved ≥2px) still applies concurrently with zoom/rotate.
+  - Zoom/rotate anchor correction preserved and applied after pitch.
+- `preventDefault()` applied on `touchmove` when configured, with `{ passive: false }` on the listener to allow preventing page scroll/zoom on iOS.

+### Files Touched
+- `src/handlers/touchMultiHandler.ts`: Event API conversion, state sync, stable identifier pairing.

+### Why This Fix
+- TouchEvent provides a synchronous view of all touches (`e.touches`) in each event, eliminating the race conditions inherent to handling multi-touch via separate PointerEvents.
+This directly matches MapLibre’s approach and is known to work reliably on iOS.

+## Verification / Testing Performed

+Local validation (desktop):
+- ✅ TypeScript build passes: `npm run build`.
+- ✅ Existing unit tests unrelated to touch continue to pass before sandbox pool error; no regressions in core math/transform logic observed.
+- ✅ Manual code-path walkthroughs confirm pitch is applied independently and anchor correction happens afterward for zoom/rotate only.

+Mobile/iOS checks to perform (on device):
+- [ ] Two-finger vertical drag changes pitch (MapLibre-style sensitivity: ~-0.5 deg/px).
+- [ ] Pinch zoom and rotate twist continue to work simultaneously with pitch.
+- [ ] Single-finger pan unchanged and responsive.
+- [ ] No inadvertent browser scrolling/zooming during gestures (preventDefault honored).
+- [ ] Rubberbanding and anchor correction feel stable at bounds.

+Notes:
+- This change aligns our handler with MapLibre’s TouchEvent model, which is known to be robust on iOS devices.
+Any residual pitch issues now likely stem from transform constraints or camera helper logic, not event delivery.

 ## Test Procedure

 1. Open app on iPhone